nytimes/gizmo/README.md

 * In this package you'll find:
     * A more opinionated server with fewer choices.
     * go-kit used for serving HTTP/JSON & gRPC used for serving HTTP2/RPC
-    * Monitoring and metrics are automatically registered if running within App Engine or Kubernetes Engine.
+    * Monitoring, traces and metrics are automatically registered if running within App Engine, Kubernetes Engine, Compute Engine or AWS EC2 Instances.
+        * to change the name and version for Error reporting and Traces use `SERVICE_NAME` and `SERVICE_VERSION` environment variables.
     * Logs go to stdout locally or directly to Stackdriver when in GCP.
     * Using Go's 1.8 graceful HTTP shutdown.
     * Services using this package are expected to deploy to GCP.

 #### [`auth`](https://godoc.org/github.com/NYTimes/gizmo/auth)